lorainemg/type-inference/README.md

 (...)
 ```

 However, it is sometimes not possible to infer the type of an argument from its use within a function body.
-In the following case, although we know that the type of the argument p must be Point to accept the invocation, it is not guaranteed that the type inference mechanism will have to infer it (because in the future there may be
+In the following case, although we know that the type of the argument `p` must be `Point` to accept the invocation, it is not guaranteed that the type inference mechanism will have to infer it (because in the future there may be
-other classes with a translate method).
-Depending on the implementation, in these cases it is allowed to throw a semantic error indicating that it was not possible to infer the type of the argument p.
+other classes with a `translate` method).
+Depending on the implementation, in these cases it is allowed to throw a semantic error indicating that it was not possible to infer the type of the argument `p`.

 ```[cool]
 (...)